 Though more human studies are needed, CBD shows promising results in improving heart health.
-How?
+How can this be for healthy hearts?
 It reduces high blood pressure by tapping into our brain’s stress center.
 The anti-inflammatory properties also help it protect against heart disease.

 When Should You Use CBD for Injuries?

 As we mentioned earlier, CBD is a great anti-inflammatory.
-This means that it’s an excellent match for athletes with minor sports injuries.
+This means that it is an excellent match for athletes with minor sports injuries.
 If you feel a general soreness or pain near a micro-trauma, then you should try a CBD product.

-It’s also great for muscle spasms, everyday aches, a sprained limb, and tendonitis.
+It is also great for muscle spasms, everyday aches, a sprained limb, and tendonitis.
 However, we do recommend that you always consult your doctor before using CBD with an injury.
-Especially, if you’re taking other types of medication.
+Especially, if you are taking other types of medication.

 When Should You Not Use CBD for Injuries?

 Many people treat CBD like a cure-all serum for any sort of ailment.
-However, it’s important to realize that cannabidiol does come with certain limitations.
+However, it is important to realize that cannabidiol does come with certain limitations.
 This is especially true when treating injuries.

 Any severe injury requires proper medical attention.
 Don’t use CBD instead of going to a professional.
 You should see a doctor if your injury is restricting your movement and function.
-Or, if you experience intense pain and inflammation.
+Or it can be helpful if you experience intense pain and inflammation.

 Need More Advice on CBD?
 Keep Reading the CBD Hacker

 We hope this article helped you learn more about how CBD for injuries can be safe and effective.
-It’s important to remember that the effectiveness ultimately depends on the type of CBD product you use.
+It is important to remember that the effectiveness ultimately depends on the type of CBD product you use.

 Unfortunately, the cannabidiol industry remains unregulated and highly confusing.
 So how do you find a company and product you can trust?
 Luckily we are here to review CBD options for you!